microsoft/Drug-Interaction-Research/README.md

 ### Dec 2022
 - *DSN-DDI: an accurate and generalized framework for drug–drug interaction prediction by dual-view representation learning* is accepted by *Briefings in Bioinformatics*.
--The source code and the pretrained models are available at [DSN-DDI-for-DDI-Prediction branch](https://github.com/microsoft/Drug-Interaction-Research/tree/DSN-DDI-for-DDI-Prediction) and give it a star if you find it useful!
+- The source code and the pretrained models are available at [DSN-DDI-for-DDI-Prediction branch](https://github.com/microsoft/Drug-Interaction-Research/tree/DSN-DDI-for-DDI-Prediction) and give it a star if you find it useful!

 ![image](https://github.com/microsoft/IGT-Intermolecular-Graph-Transformer/blob/DSN-DDI-for-DDI-Prediction/DSN-DDI.jpg)

 ### May 2022
 - *Improved drug–target interaction prediction with intermolecular graph transformer* is published on *Briefings in Bioinformatics*.
 - The source code and the pretrained models are available at [IGT-for-Structure-Based-DTI-Prediction branch](https://github.com/microsoft/Drug-Interaction-Research/tree/IGT-for-Structure-Based-DTI-Prediction) and give it a star if you find it useful!

 ![image](https://user-images.githubusercontent.com/29945329/163564297-4e651e96-d76d-4e6a-ab62-2212e07322b2.png)

 ## Citation